Spring Container Gardening in Seattle

 Be sure to pay attention to the area the container is placed!
 Choose plants that require the same light and water levels to assure an even looking plating.
 Lastly, have fun with this!
 Container gardening is a great time to exercise your creativity and strengthen your connection to your outdoor living space.

-If you want to incorporate containers into a design or redesign of you landscape call Pacifica Landscapes and set up a design consultation at 206-551-9872.
+If you want to incorporate containers into a design or redesign of you landscape take a look at our work and call Pacifica Landscapes and set up a design consultation at 206-551-9872.